ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 # Privacy Considerations

-## Private identifiers as corporate identifiers
+## Private Identifiers as Corporate Identifiers

-There are some corporate identifers which make use of personal identifiers.
-This is the case for registered sole-proprietor businesses in much of the United States, where the business identifier may be the same as the social-security-number of the business owner.
+There are some corporate identifiers that make use of personal identifiers.
+This is the case for some registered sole-proprietor businesses in the United States, where the business identifier may be the same as the social-security-number of the business owner.

-It is possible for such identifers to be represented as GLUE URIs.
+It is possible for such identifiers to be represented as GLUE URIs.
 An identifier's expression as a GLUE URI does not change the privacy characteristics of that identifier.
 The same cautions and concerns need to be taken with the GLUE URI representation as with the original identifier.